What chemicals are covered by Regulation 649/2012?

 - Certain hazardous chemicals and pesticides that are subject to the PIC procedure

-- All industrial chemicals and pesticides and pesticides when exported in relation to packaging and labelling
+- All industrial chemicals and pesticides when exported in relation to packaging and labelling

 - Annex I chemicals imported or exported for the purpose of research or analysis purposes, provided the quantities do not exceed 10kg - see ‘Special RIN procedure’